-Singapore Airlines’ KrisFlyer program offers monthly “Spontaneous Escapes” promotions, where they constantly have a list of flights that can be booked at a discount when redeeming miles.
+Singapore Airlines’ KrisFlyer program offers monthly “Spontaneous Escapes” deals, where they constantly have a list of flights that can be booked at a discount when redeeming miles.

 Presumably they’re primarily discounting flights that they don’t anticipate being full, and where there’s a lot of award availability.
 This can be a really useful promotion.

 With the new list, there are discounted awards in business class, premium economy, and economy.
-The discounts vary by route, and in some cases offer more than 50% off.
+The discounts vary by route, and in some cases offer up to 50% off.

 If you’re interested in booking one of these flights but don’t have KrisFlyer miles, the good news is that KrisFlyer is transfer partners with Amex Membership Rewards, Capital One, Chase Ultimate Rewards, and Citi ThankYou, so there are lots of easy ways to earn points that can be redeemed for these flights.

-Singapore Airlines typically only makes longhaul premium cabin award seats available to members of their own frequent flyer program, so these are flights that you can’t book with most partner miles.
+Singapore Airlines makes much premium cabin award space available exclusively to members of their own KrisFlyer program, so many of these are flights that you couldn’t book with partner airline miles.

 Are there any KrisFlyer Spontaneous Escapes awards that you plan to take advantage of?